Play Your Carts Right: Retail Strategies to Drive Conversions

 Planning your strategy ahead of time also underlines the importance of evergreen content.
 Evergreen content, or search-optimized content continually relevant to your customer,is often overlooked.
 Some examples include:

-- Ultimate Guides, like this one , that break down the best places to shop in NYC.
+- Ultimate Guides, like , that break down the best places to shop in NYC.

-- Checklists provide value in an easy-to-consume and condensed way and stand as a great repurpose tool.
-Here's one that lists 14-points to launching an eCommerce site.
+- Checklists provide value in an easy-to-consume and condensed way and stand as a great repurpose tool. that lists 14-points to launching an eCommerce site.

-- Case Studies not only show real-world results to your audience but also shows off your work.
-Here’s an example that shows how Blinds.com migrated historical SEO data with the use of Conductor’s platform.
+- Case Studies not only show real-world results to your audience but also shows off your work. that shows how Blinds.com migrated historical SEO data with the use of Conductor’s platform.